MysteryPancake/Houdini-Fun/NDC.md

 ## Move along the Z axis

-Same as before, except subtracting the Z coordinate.
+Same as above, except subtracting the Z coordinate.
 Again the geometry is identical from the camera perspective.

 <img src="./images/ndc/ndccampov2.gif" width="300" align="left">